Find a Yacht

 What temperature will it be?

-Zadar has reasonably cold winters, and reasonably warm winters, but temperatures are never too extreme – in winter, it’s unusual to be an icy and snowy place (despite not being so far from snow covered mountains), and in summer, it’s equally unusual to hit temperatures beyond thirty degrees – though both snow and searing temperatures do occur from time to time.
+Zadar has reasonably cold winters, and reasonably warm summers, but temperatures are never too extreme – in winter, it’s unusual to be an icy and snowy place (despite not being so far from snow covered mountains), and in summer, it’s equally unusual to hit temperatures beyond thirty degrees – though both snow and searing temperatures do occur from time to time.

 For the sailing season, from May to September each year, conditions are practically perfect – the temperature is somewhere in the region of 20 to 25 degrees (which means shorts, t-shirts and bare feet are the order of the day, and that you have every excuse required for grabbing an ice cream or a cool drink).